Coffee processing is both a science and an art. It requires attention to detail and precision but also finesse and love.

 After fermentation, the coffee is washed in water to remove the leftover debris, then it is ready to be dried.

 Regardless of whether the natural or washed process is used, the coffee needs to be dried.
 This is usually done in the sun by spreading out the coffee on brick patios or raised drying tables.
-In the same way as the natural method described above, the coffee must be turned regularly with large rakes to ensure slow and even drying.
+Similarly, as the natural method described above, the coffee must be turned regularly with large rakes to ensure slow and even drying.

 Where there is a lack of sunshine, excess humidity, or simply huge quantities of coffee to be dried, some producers use mechanical dryers to dry the beans down to a moisture content of around 11 - 12%.
 The vast majority of these driers are powered via the burning of fossil fuels such as firewood, which is collected through the unfortunate practice of deforestation.
 A key area where Don Maslow Coffee is different is that our dryers are powered by solar energy and biofuels which are entirely sustainable and preserve the high altitude cloud rainforest where our coffee is grown.